15 delicious dishes that get a salty, savory, sweet, and spicy taste from gochujang!

 Are you wondering what to do with that big red tub of gochujang in your fridge?
 Or, do you simply love gochujang and want to cook more with it?
 You’ve come to the right place.
 I’ve put together a collection of delicious Korean dishes that use gochujang as a significant ingredient.

 Gochujang (고추장), Korean fermented chili pepper paste, is one of the primary Korean seasoning and flavoring ingredients.
 The red thick paste is deeply savory, peppery, pungent, slightly sweet and spicy!
 No wonder everything tastes better with gochujang!

 Traditionally homemade, gochujang is made of gochugaru (Korean red chili peppers), sweet syrupy liquid made with yeotgireum (엿기름, malt barley), meju garu (fermented soybean powder), sweet rice or other grain powder, and salt.
 These ingredients are mixed well to a thick paste and placed in earthenware pots to ferment for months.
-I’ll share my homemade gochujang recipe soon.
+Check out my How to Make Gochujang post.

 Spicy Korean pork bulgogi marinated in a gochujang based sauce with lots of fresh garlic and ginger!
 A perfect dish for spicy food lovers!

 Tteokbokki is no. 1 street food in Korea.
 Gochujang gives lots of umami flavors to these soft, chewy rice cakes.

 Gochujang jjigae is a stew primarily seasoned and flavored with gochujang.
 It adds lots of spicy, robust flavors to this simple stew made with zucchini and potatoes.